xzy111222333/xzy111222333/README.md

     <img src="https://i.pinimg.com/originals/16/03/fb/1603fb7077abb9093f4af305b4e5ce79.gif" alt="MasterHead">
   </a>
 </p>
   A third-year Computer Science student charting a path at the intersection of technology and finance.
+As you know, discipline is what it takes to win.
   <br>
   I'm obsessed with grid trading and building automated strategies that capitalize on market volatility.
 </p>